 Adolescent Residential Treatment Program

 The program is designed to help adolescents recognize and build on their strengths and decrease behaviors that interfere with leading a healthy lifestyle.
 Adolescents will maintain their connections with family, school and community while living in a nurturing, safe environment.
 Our program aims not only to teach and support adolescents in the development of healthy coping skills, but also to encourage the systems around the adolescent to grow and change.

 For more information

-To learn more about Providence behavioral health services, please contact us at (907) 272-2148.
+To learn more about Providence behavioral health services, please contact us at (907) 212-2040.
 To find general information and specific health topics, visit our online health library.